 Dry Eyes

 Dry eyes are a common problem that may occur while pregnant.
-The hormonal changes that happen while pregnant can affect tear production, leading to dry eyes.
+The hormonal changes during pregnancy can affect tear production, leading to dry eyes.
 The symptoms include redness, itching, burning, and sensitivity to light.
 If left untreated for a long time, dry eyes may result in damage to the cornea and impair vision.

-To manage dry eyes during pregnancy, avoid environmental irritants, such as smoke, wind, and air conditioning.
+To manage dry eyes during pregnancy, avoid environmental irritants.
+Those may be smoke, wind, and air conditioning.
 Drinking plenty of water and using artificial tears may also keep the eyes moist.
-In severe cases, consult an eye doctor for prescription eye drops.
+In severe dry eye cases, consult an eye doctor for prescription eye drops.

 Eye Infections